sanych-sun/RabbitMQ.Next/README.md

 # RabbitMQ.Next

-RabbitMQ.Next is an experimental low-level RabbitMQ client for .Net with number of high-level APIs (created from scratch, no dependencies to another libraries, so do conflicts!).
+RabbitMQ.Next is an experimental low-level RabbitMQ client for .Net with number of high-level APIs (created from scratch, no dependencies to another libraries, so no conflicts!).
 The motivation to create the library was to separate protocol-level code into a package that could be used as a base block for high-level API libraries.
 The second goal was to reduce allocation as much as possible and maintain reasonable performance.
 And the last it was sound cool to create a library that can work with sockets on low-level :grin:.

 ## Packages
 Too much packages instead of a single... explained: